Session Replays

 Filtering

-Use the filter bar to find specific sessions:
+Use the filter bar and the date picker to find specific sessions:

-• Visitor email — search by the visitor's email address
+• Visitor — search by the visitor's name, email or ID

-• Widget — narrow down to sessions from specific widgets
+• Widget — narrow down to sessions from specific chat widgets

 • Importance — show only sessions at certain importance levels